Zade222/SpriteShrink/README.md

 ![Rust](https://github.com/rust-lang/rust/actions/workflows/rust.yml/badge.svg)

-SpriteShrink is a powerful command-line tool that revolutionizes how enthusiasts manage their collections of retro game ROMs and other versioned files.
-By employing advanced byte-level data deduplication across various file versions (e.g., regional variants, revisions), it achieves significantly higher compression ratios than conventional methods, drastically reducing storage space for your entire library.
+SpriteShrink is a powerful command-line tool that helps enthusiasts manage their collections of retro game ROMs and other versioned files.
+By employing data deduplication across various file versions (e.g., regional variants, revisions), it achieves higher compression ratios than conventional methods, reducing storage space for your entire library.

-It also includes `lib_sprite_shrink`, a Rust library for seamless integration into applications like emulators or frontends, enabling direct ROM extraction from archives.
+It also includes `lib_sprite_shrink`, a Rust library for integration into applications like emulators or frontends, enabling direct ROM extraction from archives.

 ---